sand3rs0n-zz/SmartCheckstyle/README.md

 ## Performance Analysis

 We use the ratio of total analysis time to number of class in each library.
 We learned that the performance isn't proportional to the number of classes, methods, and even the errors the tool finds.
-For example, Guava, the library from Google has the more than double size of code base than apache commons-lang library.
+For example, Guava, the library from Google has more than double size of code base than apache commons-lang library.
 <div style="display: flex; justify-content: center;">
 <img src="doc/performance_analysis_per_class.png" width="80%" height="80%"/>
 </div>